 For detailed information on arrival times, and procedures upon arrival and throughout the testing day, see Examination Day and Testing in the USMLE Bulletin of Information.
 You should also refer to your scheduling permit for important information.

-Important Note: After you start taking an examination, you cannot cancel or reschedule that examination.
+Important Note: Once you enter your candidate identification number (CIN) and launch the examination, you cannot cancel or reschedule that examination.
 If you start the examination but do not complete it, the attempt may appear as "incomplete" on your USMLE transcript.

 When you arrive at the test center, you must present your scheduling permit and the required identification as described on your scheduling permit.
 If you do not bring a copy of your scheduling permit (electronic or paper) and required identification on each day of your exam, you will not be admitted to the test and will be required to pay a fee to reschedule your test.

 Your name, as it appears on your scheduling permit, must match the name on your form(s) of identification exactly.
-Please review your scheduling permit for details and limited exceptions.
-If the name listed on your scheduling permit is not correct, contact ECFMG immediately by e-mail, telephone, or fax.
+The only acceptable differences are variations in capitalization; the presence of a middle name, middle initial or suffix on one document and its absence on the other; or the presence of a middle name on one and middle initial on the other.
+Please review your scheduling permit for additional details.
+If the name listed on your scheduling permit is not correct, contact ECFMG immediately.
 Use the contact information for General Inquiries on the Contact ECFMG page of the ECFMG website.

 Your name, as it appears on your scheduling permit, must exactly match the name on your form(s) of identification.
-Please review your scheduling permit for details and limited exceptions.
+The only acceptable differences are variations in capitalization; the presence of a middle name, middle initial or suffix on one document and its absence on the other; or the presence of a middle name on one and middle initial on the other.
+Please review your scheduling permit for additional details.
 Since your name on the scheduling permit appears in the Latin alphabet (in "English language letters"), the name on your identification must also appear in the Latin alphabet.
 The spelling of the name on your scheduling permit must match exactly the spelling of the name on the form(s) of identification you present at the test center.
 If the names do not match as described above, you will not be allowed to take the exam.
-See Your Name in Your ECFMG Record.
+See Your Name in Your Record.

 The form of identification you present must be one of the forms of unexpired, government-issued identification listed below that contains your name in the Latin alphabet, your signature, and your recent photograph.
 The following forms of identification are acceptable, only if they meet all of these requirements: